mjkoo/rundown/README.md

 The intent is to make a Literate programming language, where the whole program and text are interwoven in such as way that the code is legible.

+This README is also a Rundown script, try running it!

+More examples can be found in the `examples` directory.

 To execute a Rundown Script, run `cargo run /path/to/script` from the project directory.

 ## Rundown Question